-That’s why we will announce an Open Call for Experiments to allow universities, and possibly high schools, to hitch a ride and get someone to handle their experiments for the duration of the mission.
+That's why we have announced an Open Call for Experiments to allow universities, private companies and possibly high schools, to hitch a ride and get someone to handle their experiments for the duration of the mission.

 Our expedition will focus on instruments and experiments relevant for human performance on Moon missions, controlled environment agriculture, and additive manufacturing.
 The experiments will be selected based on relevance and their ability to reflect a realistic sequence of activities.
 Inventors and researchers might benefit from studying the analogue as a model region for their Lunar counterparts, to evaluate human interface, usage, or experimental procedures.